What you'll learn

 Before we wrap this up, note that this is just a single resolver we secured, and that you should implement the same logic into others as well.

-Finally, in case you start seeing yourself copying some of the authorization related code, it's certainly recommended that you extract it into one or more separate utility functions.
-This way we're not repeating our selves (DRY) and our code will be more maintainable and less error-prone.
+Also, in case you start seeing yourself copying some of the authorization related code, it's certainly recommended that you extract it into one or more separate utility functions.
+This way we're not repeating our selves (DRY) and our code will be easier to maintain.

-If you're not building a multi-locale module, feel free to skip the
+If you're not building a multi-locale Admin Area application module, feel free to skip the

 await context.i18nContent.hasI18NContentPermission(); checks in your GraphQL resolvers and simply start with your own authorization checks.

-But of course, be aware that if your project ends up being multi-locale, then users will be able to execute your GraphQL resolvers in every created locale (unless they are prevented by your custom authorization logic).
+But of course, be aware that if your project ends up being multi-locale, then users will be able to execute GraphQL operations in every created locale.
+At that point, you will most probably want to bring back the removed locale-related authorization checks.